 A student may pass the comprehensive exam in his/her area either unconditionally or conditionally (as determined by area faculty).
 In the latter case, the area faculty advisor will stipulate the conditions that must be satisfied by the student in order to achieve an unconditional pass.
-If the student fails the comprehensive exam for the first time, the student may take the exam again during the following year at the discretion of area faculty.
+If the student fails the comprehensive exam for the first time, the student may take the exam again at the discretion of area faculty.
+Please consult your area advisor regarding the scheduling of your retake.
 If the student fails the exam again, the student will be required to leave the Ph.D. program.